Yeongjo of Joseon

-Yeongjo (31 October 1694 – 22 April 1776), personal name Yi Geum, was the 21st monarch of the Joseon dynasty of Korea.
-He was the second son of King Sukjong by his concubine, Royal Noble Consort Suk of the Haeju Choe clan.
-Before ascending to power, he was known as Prince Yeoning.
+Yeongjo (31 October 1694 – 22 April 1776), (Note: In the Korean calendar (lunisolar), he was born on the 13th day of the 9th lunar month and died on the fifth day of the third lunar month.) personal name Yi Geum, was the 21st monarch of Joseon.
+The second son of King Sukjong, he ascended to the throne upon the death of his elder half-brother, King Gyeongjong.
 His life was characterized by political infighting and resentment due to his biological mother's low-born origins.

-In 1720, a few months after the accession of his elder half-brother, Yi Yun (posthumously King Gyeongjong), as the 20th king, Yeoning became the crown prince.
-This induced a large controversy between the political factions.
-Nevertheless, four years later, at the death of Gyeongjong, he ascended to the throne.

-Yeongjo is most remembered for his persistent attempts to reform the taxation system, and reconcile the various factions under his Tangpyeong policy.
-His reign of nearly 52 years was also marked by the highly controversial execution of his only surviving son, Crown Prince Sado, in 1762.
-However, in spite of this controversy, Yeongjo has earned a positive reputation in Korean history due to his efforts to rule by Confucian ethics.
+Yeongjo is most remembered for his reform of the taxation system, and persistent efforts to reconcile the various political factions through his Tangpyeong policy, which focused on keeping a strict numerical balance of officials from opposing factions in key government offices.
+His reign of nearly 52 years was also marked by the highly contentious execution of his only surviving son, Crown Prince Sado, in 1762.
+However, in spite of this controversy, Yeongjo has earned a positive reputation in Korean history.